socraticDevBlog/eng_blog/src/pages/posts/068-read_room.md

 I believe faulty communication to be at the core of most hardships.
-Learning about communication and its various angles will shed light to a complex process about which most of us careless actors.
+Learning about communication and its various angles will shed light to a complex process about which most of us are careless actors.

 Let's agree that communication is an activity taking place between at least two
 parties: the speaker and the audience.
 The speaker is one person and the audience can be one or more than one person.

-Leaning on my philosophical roots, I'm bringing up Aristotle breakdown of _persuasion_ to split communication in three integral parts:
+Leaning on my philosophical roots, I'm putting forward greek philosopher Aristotle's breakdown of _persuasion_ to split communication in three integral parts:

 ### I - Ethos